 The Creative Impact Research Centre Europe (CIRCE) is a European think tank that addresses the question of how policy can support the cultural and creative industries and strengthen their impact in Europe.

 For many years, the United Kingdom played a leading role in policy making for the cultural and creative industries.
 Political decisions on the further development of the sector were largely based on its scientific evaluations.
 After Brexit, CIRCE, together with experts from the UK and other European countries, is now taking on the task of continuing to make use of and advance these findings in order to secure the innovative strength and competitiveness of the cultural and creative industries in Europe.

-The project is funded by the Federal Government Commissioner for Culture and the Media (BKM) with funds from the European Commission’s Brexit Adjustment Reserve.
+The project is funded by the German Federal Government Commissioner for Culture and the Media with funds from the European Commission’s Brexit Adjustment Reserve.